For Librarians

 ABOUT THE BOOK

-“A strong debut with compelling characters that passionately advocates for community, nature, and found family.” - Kirkus Starred Review
+"A strong debut with compelling characters that passionately advocates for community, nature, and found family." — Kirkus Reviews (Starred Review)

 AUTHOR BIO